Rats produce a foul odor because they spend most of their days exploring sewers, drains, and trash cans, accumulating bacteria and foul smells.

 Like all organisms, rats are subject to natural decomposition after dying.
 As their bodies decompose, they emit chemicals such as sulfur dioxide and methane, which produce a putrid smell.
 Of course, rats eat dead rats, but we must remove most of them.

-If you notice the smell of a dead rat inside your home, you must locate the carcass and remove it to prevent the stench from building up and attracting more pests.
+If you notice the smell of a dead rat inside your home, locate the carcass and remove it to prevent the stench from building up and attracting more pests.